-The Cultural Research in Technology (CRIT) Lab, co-directed by Jeffrey Bardzell and Shaowen Bardzell, faculty members in the College of Information Sciences and Technology at Penn State University, is a Human-Computer Interaction (HCI) and Interaction Design research lab that brings humanistic thinking to the design of interactive technologies; critiques interactive technologies with regard to their sociocultural impacts; and investigates users, use-situations, and technologies where culture is strongly implicated in the success of the technology.
+The Cultural Research in Technology (CRIT) Lab, directed by Shaowen Bardzell, a faculty member in the College of Information Sciences and Technology at Penn State University, is a Human-Computer Interaction (HCI) and Interaction Design research lab that brings humanistic thinking to the design of interactive technologies; critiques interactive technologies with regard to their sociocultural impacts; and investigates users, use-situations, and technologies where culture is strongly implicated in the success of the technology.

 Past and active HCI research topics include feminist HCI, care ethics and feminist utopian futuiring, women’s health, sustainable agriculture, ecological and environmental justice, aesthetic interaction, craft/DIY/hacking, creativity support, bottom-up innovation and tech entrepreneurship, research through design, critical design, design activism, design theory, domestic technology design, HCI for development (HCI4D), intimate and sexual interaction, and virtual world collaboration, among others.

 Methodologically, we deploy a critical-empirical design research approach.
 That is, where possible we collect empirical data using established social scientific methodologies, including content analysis, ethnography, lab-based experimental studies, feminist methodology, and interview studies.
 We also make use of critical-interpretative strategies from the humanities, including discourse analysis, conceptual analysis, close reading, and social/ideological critique (e.g., feminist, Marxist, postmodernist).
 Both scientific and critical forms of knowledge production—used together in the same project where possible—-are leveraged for design insights, either to support the design of new systems and interaction or as critical design, probe, and/or research through design initiatives.